Creating a new default profile

 From MozillaZine Knowledge Base

-For example, on Windows, the profiles.ini file and the "default" Firefox profile folder would be located in this path ("xxxxxxxx" represents 8 random characters):
+For example, on Windows, the profiles.ini file would be located here:

 In most cases you should rename the profiles.ini file (for example, to "profiles.iniOLD") OR the Firefox folder (e.g., FirefoxOLD) instead of deleting it, which lets you reverse your changes.
 When you delete or rename the profiles.ini file or the containing folder, the Profile Manager loses track of all existing Firefox profiles.
 When you restart Firefox, a new default profile folder will be created and only a single profile, the new "default", will be listed in the Profile Manager.
 This new "default" profile doesn't contain any of the profile data or settings stored in your old "default" profile folder, which still exists but is no longer accessible from the Profile Manager.

 Warning: If you delete or rename the "Profiles" or profile folder by mistake, instead of the profiles.ini file or the containing "Firefox" folder, you'll see a "profile in use", "already running" or "profile cannot be loaded.
 It may be missing or inaccessible" error message when you restart Firefox (bug 278860).
 If this happens, go back and restore the folder you renamed or deleted, if possible, and then delete or rename the profiles.ini file or the containing "Firefox" folder.
 (Renaming a file or folder is always a safer option than deleting it.)